How simulation software can help companies save time and money on induction coil and process design

 Start using simple, affordable and induction heating focused CENOS software

-Download CENOS Simulation Software and try it one month for free!
+Download CENOS Simulation Software and try it for 10 days for free!

 2. Induction Heating and Computer Simulation

 2.1.
 What is Computer Simulation?